AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 That depends on your desired workflow.
 If you want allow your customers to login to Adobe Stock by using their Adobe ID, that typically does not require a contract.

-If you want to use your company’s own Adobe account to license assets which may be used by your customers on your platform, then you need to [contact us](mailto:Grp-AdobeStockPartnerships@adobe.com?subject=Adobe%20Stock%20API%20FAQ%20-%20marketing%20platform%20integration) to work on a contract.
+If you want to use your company’s own Adobe account to license assets which may be used by your customers on your platform, please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi) to work on a contract.

 <a id="dams-faq"></a>